vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock/README.md

   [ Tracepoints not available: Permission denied ]
 ```

 So I ran perfasm on real Linux instead.
+If you try to do that, your first problem (missing hsdis-amd64.so library)
-One pitfall (missing hsdis-amd64.so library) is cured by
+is cured by
 [this post](http://psy-lob-saw.blogspot.ru/2013/01/java-print-assembly.html).
 Here we go:
 ```
 Hottest code regions (>10.00% "cycles" events):